savoirfairelinux/mod-booster-snmp/doc/setup_snmp_booster_module.rst

         module_name          SnmpBoosterArbiter
         module_type          snmp_booster
-        datasource           /etc/shinken/snmpbooster_datasource/   ; SET THE DIRECTORY FOR YOUR Defaults*.ini FILES provided by genDevConfig memcached_host       192.168.1.2   ; SET THE IP ADDRESS OF YOUR memcached SERVER memcached_port       21201   ; default port for a memcached process loaded_by            arbiter
+        datasource           /etc/shinken/snmpbooster_datasource/   ; SET THE DIRECTORY FOR YOUR Defaults*.ini FILES provided by genDevConfig db_host              192.168.1.2   ; SET THE IP ADDRESS OF YOUR mongodb SERVER loaded_by            arbiter
-        show_from_cache      False
     }

 One for the Scheduler: